At a Glance

 - Qualifications: Must be a Psychology Graduate with compassion and resilience.

-- Other info: Opportunity to work alongside experienced professionals and fellow graduates.
+- Other info: Opportunity to work alongside experienced professionals and progress into postgraduate study.

 Are you a Psychology Graduate looking to take your first big step into a meaningful and rewarding career?
 This is an exciting opportunity for a Psychology Graduate to join a supportive Secondary Boys School in Barnet as a Psychology Graduate Teaching Assistant.
 If you are a Psychology Graduate with compassion, resilience, and a passion for working with young people, this role offers invaluable hands-on experience that will help shape your future career.